makers-jkpg/lyktparad/lyktparad-espidf/README.md

 # ESP-IDF Mesh Network with LED Control

 A WiFi mesh network implementation using ESP-IDF on ESP32/ESP32-C3 devices.
-The mesh network enables communication between nodes with visual feedback provided through WS2812 LED strips.
+The mesh network enables communication between nodes with visual feedback provided through LEDs.
+The project supports two LED driver types: WS2812/Neopixel LED strips (using RMT) and common-cathode RGB LEDs (using LEDC PWM).
 The root node periodically sends heartbeat messages to all connected nodes, and nodes respond by changing LED colors based on the mesh state.

 ## Quick Start